 Year 10 Core Mathematics is designed for students who wish to explore the applications of Mathematics in solving real world problems.
 Core Mathematics covers Level 10 of the Victorian Curriculum and aims to provide students with essential mathematical skills and knowledge that they will need in their personal, work and civic lives.
 The subject provides the fundamentals on which professional applications of Mathematics are built and is organised around the interaction of content and proficiency strands.

-The content strands are Number, Algebra, Measurement, Space, and Statistics.
 Digital technologies, including CAS calculators, are used to enhance student's learning.